lawik/notes/Blog - The Future Stack.md

-TODO: make a better opening (https://maggieappleton.com/openings) I think Fly.io has an interesting proposition.
-I think they are not nearly there yet.
-And I want to suggest that Elixir will be the ecosystem most suited to take advantage of the offering.
-This blog post started as a conference talk and was given at GigCity Elixir by gracious support from both Tigris who sent mer there, as well as Bruce and Maggie Tate who invited me.
-And they offered me a keynote no less.
+Fly.io is a very visible cloud provider in the Elixir ecosystem and they put forward an interesting promise.
+They don't deliver on that promise currently but I think it would be very compelling if they get there.
+Especially for Elixir.
+Let's dig in.

 *This work is sponsored and supported by Tigris.
 They are also part of the subject of the post.
 You'll see.
 It is not mainly about them though they play an interesting part.*

+This post is adapter from a talk I gave [at GigCity Elixir in Chattanooga](https://underjord.io/chattanooga-gigcityelixir-nervesconf-2024.html).
 In the talk I went to the trouble of trying to underline the value and difficulty of making things simple.
 I will abbreviate those efforts significantly in this blog post.
 If you don't believe simplicity has value.
 Come back and read this later.

 I will offer Gall's Law.
 (TODO: format quote)